2ndsleep/2ndsleep.github.io/_drafts/basics/iac/explainers/2023-07-04-iac-principles.md

 // We ran it again 5 seconds later, so the output changed.
 ```

 Idempotency alone isn't good or bad, it's just a thing.
-But when you are writing infrastructure-as-code, you'll want to be able to deploy the same infrastructure again and again and know exactly what it's going to produce.
+But when you are writing infrastructure as code, you'll want to be able to deploy the same infrastructure again and again and know exactly what it's going to produce.
 If you deploy an Apache web server one day and then run that exact same deployment the next day, you don't want it delete Apache and install Tomcat.
 Your developers are expecting an Apache server with some specific settings and you want to be able to deliver that exact same server configuration each time.

-In the real world, you might have some infrastructure-as-code that you used to deploy to a test environment.
+In the real world, you might have some infrastructure as code that you used to deploy to a test environment.
 Then you get a Slack message that, oops, an intern deleted the entire test environment.
 "No problem," you say, "just give me five minutes."
 You simply re-run the deployment and that test environment is back up!
 If the deployment was indeed idempotent, then the environment will be exactly the same as the first time you ran it.

 # DRY